 These are the prettiest Easter Bunnies – I love their floral fringes!
 Not sure those bits would stay on very long in our house as my kiddos love to pull and pick off, anything that can be.
 Like most toddlers, I’m thinking.
-But even minus the flowers, these look fun and an easy Easter bunny I’m going to have to try.
+But even minus the flowers, these look a fun and easy Easter bunny craft to try.

 Printing and cutting out for mom and then sticking it all together for your Easter Bunny-loving toddler.
 Easy as.